aishwaryapabbisetti/ShakespearesPokemon/README.md

 ### Project Structure:

 * `ShakespearesPokemon.sln`  Visual Studio 2019 solution containing all the related projects,
-* `ShakespearesPokemon` C# .NET Core Web API for the RESTful service that helps to familiarize with various Pokemon chracters in Shakespeare's language.
+* `ShakespearesPokemon` C# .NET Core Web API for the RESTful service that helps to familiarize with various Pokemon characters in Shakespeare's language.
 * `ShakespearesPokemon.Tests` C# .NET Core xUnit Tests, contains all tests that test the functionality of ShakespearesPokemon Web API.

 ### Installation & Requirements: